RMS-DAIM/Python-for-Bioimage-Analysis/sessions/day03-imagej-interaction-and-OMERO-interaction/02_pyimagej-developers/README.md

 * Allows GPU-accellerated ImageJ/FIJI functions and python-based interaction with those tool.

 ## Engaging with Developers and Developmental Packages

+The audio recording for this talk can be found [here](https://youtu.be/IkJnV1UE7cI).

 ### GitHub - Commits, Releases and Issues